CSCfi/fairdata-ida/agents/README.md

 @link     https://research.csc.fi/
 -->

+This is the root directory for all event-driven agents which perform core IDA service operations in response to events initiated by users or by other components or processes of the service.

-RabbitMQ listener agents that respond to freeze, unfreeze and delete messages published from IDA.
+Agents are implemented as RabbitMQ listener agents which respond to freeze, unfreeze, delete, and repair messages published by the IDA service.

-The metadata agent responds to freeze, unfreeze, and delete events, and ensures that the file specific metadata maintained in METAX is kept up-to-date, generating PIDs, checksums (SHA-256), and aggregating all relevant metadata accordingly.
+The metadata agent responds to all action messages, and ensures that the file specific metadata maintained in METAX is kept up-to-date, generating PIDs, checksums (SHA-256), and aggregating all relevant metadata accordingly.
 In practice, unfreeze and delete events are treated the same (files are simply marked as deleted in METAX).
-Once done, the metadata agent publishes a replication message to the designated RabbitMQ exchange.
+Once done, for freeze and repair actions, the metadata agent publishes a replication message to the designated replication agent RabbitMQ exchange.
+For other actions, the metadata agent marks the action as completed.

-The replication agent responds only to freeze events.
-It copies all files associated with a given action, from their freezing location on disk, to the configured replication location.
+The replication agent responds only to freeze and repair action messages.
+It copies all files associated with a given action, from the frozen area of the project to the configured replication location, employing checksum validation on each copied file.
+However, if the execution environment is 'TEST', or if the action is a repair action, and the file both already exists in the replication location and the file size of both the frozen file and replicated file are the same, the file is skipped.

 # agent installation